vrushank-agrawal/CSE201-VCREST-/README.md

     - Check it with terminal by `echo $PATH`.
 You should see the folder you just put.
     - Notes: it might be different for people who use zsh (you might need to edit it in `~/.zshrc`)

-Notes:
+### Notes on OpenCV:
 - Try to run `test_opencv` as a separate debug environment in CLion.
+In the `test.cpp` file, change the run command for `image_path` according to the OS (different for windows and mac).
-If there is no error and the image lena.jpg is displayed then OpenCV is successfully integrated, otherwise retry the entire process / try google
+- If there is no error and the image `lena.jpg` is displayed then `CONGRATULATIONS!` OpenCV is successfully integrated.
+Otherwise, retry the entire process or look for possible errors on Google.
-- For MacOS, use Xcode g++ compiler because using other compiler leads to an error like `Undefined symbols for architecture arm64`.
+- For macOS, it is advised to use Xcode g++ compiler because other compilers run into to an error like `Undefined symbols for architecture arm64`.
 If you have this problem you probably want to change to Xcode g++ compiler.